Mfigueira/Omnifood/README.md

 ## What is this?

-This is a project I made to practice modern Web Design and Development principles with HTML, CSS and JS.

 It's the landing page of a fictional meals company.

+Made to practice Web Design and Development principles with HTML, CSS and JS.

 Includes transitions and animations.